malek-gallas/Cables_Company_Database/README.md

 - Open your command terminal.
 - Run: SQLPLUS / AS SYSDBA;
 - Run: @PATH_TO_REPOSITORY_FOLDER\run.sql

-## Usage
-- You can use this script to set up and manage database.
-- Follow the instructions provided in the sections above to create the necessary PDB, tables, and users.
-- Modify the script as per your requirements, such as adding more sample data or altering the table structure.

 ## License
 - This project is licensed under the MIT License.